All Episodes

 I certainly didn't grow up in a you know some kind of pleasantville.

-I love the way you put that a scandalous district that stretched out behind the courthouse I know but you know small towns are like that they've got this part and that part and uh um the other thing is I think it's really helpful for kids to see their families uh to see their family stories um to know what it was like when their parents, when their grandparents grew up and even to go back further, there are so many unnamed heroes and heroines in our history.
+And the other thing is, I think it's really helpful for kids to see their families, to see their family stories, to know what it was like when their parents, when their grandparents, grew up, and even to go back further.

-It is full of heroes, and we should teach ourselves and our children about them.
+It is full of heroes and we should teach ourselves and our children about them.

-I know you were in you were inspired by the pioneers, and I I was reading that part of your book, the uh uh you know from the Sooners to the to the in Oklahoma to uh just the the the covered wagon crowd that went west.
+You were inspired by the pioneers and I was reading that part of your book the you know from, from the Sooners in Oklahoma to just the covered wagon crowd that went west.

-Those people knew real hardship, Mrs. Cheney.
+And those people knew real hardship, mrs. Cheney.

-They over they were rugged individualists and they were self-reliant.
+They over, they were rugged individualists and they were self-reliant.

 You keep fighting for the idea that we're a great and good nation.